-"D&O insurance is an additional cost to the company and we’ve never had any issues in the past"
+"D&O insurance is a waste of money for company directors because we’ve never had any issues in the past"

 UK legislation and regulation exists to make individuals responsible for their actions on behalf of limited companies.
 If these laws didn’t exist, then company directors could act recklessly in pursuit of profits without any consequence.

-Personal liability for company directors is commonly misunderstood because in the creation of a limited company there is the protection of creating a separate legal entity.
-Therefore, the directors cannot be held responsible for the debts and obligations of the company.
+Personal liability for company directors is commonly misunderstood because when you create a limiited company, you create a separate legal entity for your debts and obligations on behalf of the company.